Loading Dataset for Training

 A DataManager is a Fed-BioMed concept that makes the link between a Dataset and the corresponding DataLoader.
 It has a generic interface that is framework-agnostic (Pytorch, sklearn, etc...)

-DataManager takes two main input arguments as dataset and target. dataset should be an instance of one of PyTorch Dataset, Numpy ndarray, pd.DataFrame or pd.Series.
-The argument target should be an instance of one of Numpy ndarray, pd.DataFrame or pd.Series.
+For handling backwards compatibility and some simple cases, a user does not have to instantiate a Dataset object.
+User can pass the argument dataset as Numpy ndarray, pd.DataFrame or pd.Series.
+The argument target should then be an instance of one of Numpy ndarray, pd.DataFrame or pd.Series.
 By default, the argument target is None.
 If target is None the data manager considers that the dataset is an object that includes both input and target variables.
 This is the case where the dataset is an instance of the PyTorch dataset.
 If dataset is an instance of Numpy Array or Pandas DataFrame, it is mandatory to provide the target variable.

 Defining Training Data in Different Training Plans